Malaguth/skill-tracking/doc/non_functional/technical_requirements.md

 ## User Adoption

-17. **-Friendliness:** The system should be intuitive and easy to use to encourage user adoption.
+17. **Friendliness:** The system should be intuitive and easy to use to encourage user adoption.

 ## Technical Debt Management